 Discomfort glare is often caused by improper lighting distribution or over brightness lighting source on the visual field.
 Discomfort glare normally will not do harm to visual function, but people will feel uncomfortable.

 Long-term exposure to glare can cause visual fatigue and damage to one's eyesight.
-In addition, the glare is very annoying as it often causes people to feel anxiety, lack of concentration and other psychological discomfort.
+In addition, the glare is very annoying as it often causes people to feel anxiety, lack of concentration, and other psychological discomfort.
 It would cause serious insomnia and headaches even worse.

 UGR

 UGR (Unified Glare Rating) is a measure of the glare from all visible luminaires indoors adopted by CIE (International Commission on Illumination).
 It is a psychological measure of the subjective response of the light emitted by a lighting device in a visual environment that causes discomfort to the human eye.
-UGR is not a mandatory regulation, but an industry standard formulated by CIE to create a better lighting environment and protect the health of consumer.
+UGR is not a mandatory regulation, but an industry standard formulated by CIE to create a better lighting environment and protect the health of consumers.

 It is not difficult to learn about why UGR is a measure for discomfort glare.
-Simply because the luminiaires that with disability glare are not qualified and will do harm to eye and health.
+Simply because the luminaires with disability glare are not qualified and will do harm to eye and health.
 There is no need to consider disability glare if you purchase the qualified luminaires.
 The reason for UGR scales the discomfort glare indoors is related to the measurement of UGR.
 All glares are annoying.
 What we need to do is to minimize UGR and then offer a more comfortable lighting experience for customers.

 How to calculate UGR